Skip to Main Content

 Vendor Registration – VSBE firms must complete the vendor registration in eMaryland Marketplace Advantage (eMMA), Maryland’s eProcurement platform.
 Vendors registered in eMMA receive email notices of procurement opportunities available across all state agencies/departments valued over $15,000.
 County and local governments use the platform to advertise their procurements as well.
 There is no cost to register in eMMA.

-During the registration process, vendors who meet the VSBE Program ‘s elegibility standards should select VSBE under the Procurement Programs category and enter your vertification number in the box provided.
+During the registration process, vendors who meet the VSBE Program ‘s eligibility standards should select VSBE under the Procurement Programs category and enter your verification number in the box provided.
 If you do not have a verification number at the time you register as a vendor, you can update your vendor profile once you receive the number.

 Change of Status Notification – Notify the Governor’s Office of Small, Minority and Women’s Business Affairs within thirty (30) days of any change affecting the firm’s ability to meet the VSBE Program eligibility requirements.